 There is no dress code for presentations, and we encourage you to be comfortable.
 That said, you must be aware that the Code of Conduct applies to this space, both in terms of what you show on camera and what you say.
 We ask that you be tasteful and considerate in choosing your clothing and surroundings.
 Keep in mind that we are a global community.
 Please refrain from wearing shirts with global brand logos that are not your own.
 Solid colors (not white) also work best instead of prints.

 Speaker PowerPoint Presentation Template

-We designed an optional KubeCon + CloudNativeCon Europe Virtual PowerPoint template for our speakers.
+We designed an optional KubeCon + CloudNativeCon North America Virtual PowerPoint template for our speakers.
 Use of this template is not required but we do welcome you to use it for your convenience.
-Note: The PowerPoint Template Design has been UPDATED.
-If you have already created your presentation with the old template, please update to the new design.

 We strictly enforce a no-pitch, non-advertorial policy for all of our presentations, especially on the keynote stage.
-Leading up to the event, either Vicki Cheung and Constance Caramanolis, the co-chairs for Europe, will contact you to review your presentation and ensure the messaging resonates with our audience.
-The deadline to meet with one of the co-chairs is Friday, July 10, and you must have a draft of your presentation at the time of the meeting.
+Leading up to the event, either Stephen Augustus or Constance Caramanolis, the co-chairs for North America, will contact you to review your presentation and ensure the messaging resonates with our audience.
+The deadline to meet with one of the co-chairs is Friday, October 23, and you must have a draft of your presentation at the time of the meeting.

 Helpful Notes on Presentation Design